Assistant Pharmacist (in English)

 9. Has formed a professional identity and understands his or her role and responsibilities as an expert in the field of health care.

-Read more about applying to Assistant Pharmacist curriculum HERE.
+Read more about applying to Assistant Pharmacist curriculum HERE or watch the introduction of the studies:

-If you're interested what others think about TTK, watch their stories here:
+If you're interested what others think about Tallinn Health Care College, watch their stories here:

 Aurélien and Pauline: